An easy way to reuse old wooden shutters in a master bedroom.

 Most people would put curtains on the windows to soften the room but that’s just not my style (although I did make one exception here).
 Besides the fact that I don’t care for them, curtains would have closed in the room, which is already small.
 I felt that simple was best, so I hung my trusted woven wood shades and called it a day.

-Once I added a new nightstand and lamp on the hubs’ side of the bed, I felt like something was missing on the window.
+I added the typewriter table turned nightstand and lamp on the hubs’ side of the bed, but felt like something was missing on the window.
 Then I remembered my old wooden shutters hanging out in the basement.
 They would be the perfect touch.

 All they needed was a good cleaning, a trim to cut them to size and a few screws to secure the sides.
-I like the idea of adding a touch of black so I kept them as is (one side was gray and the was black).
+I like the idea of adding a touch of black in the room so I just kept them as is.

-We hung the shutters up and they fit perfectly, like they were meant to be in this space.
+We hung them in place, on either side of the window, and they fit perfectly.
+Just like they were meant to be in this space.
 I think the hubs even likes them. 😉

 Now I just need to finish the rest of the room.